JMCCROWELL/designing-dungeons/docs/chapter3.md

 OSR-style games don't need to have a big boss monster.
 There's no expectation that you "complete" a dungeon, working your way through each room, until you come to the boss.
 Even so, some modules are built around an idea of a big, nearly undefeatable monster in the center of the dungeon—the titular monster of *[Lair of the Lamb](https://goblinpunch.blogspot.com/2020/04/lair-of-lamb-final.html)*, Acererak at the bottom of the *Tomb of Horrors*, etc. There's something compelling about the idea.

 Consider whether or not your dungeon has a "Dungeon lord."
 If so, what might it be?
-A lich, a dragon, an unborn god, a literal angel *trying* to do good but fucking it up, the king of slimes?
+A lich, a dragon, an unborn god, a literal angel *trying* to do good but fucking it up, the king of slimes?[^4]

+[^4]:
+    Art by [BertDrawsStuff](https://bertdrawsstuff.itch.io/).

+{: .josh }
 Earlier, I jotted down the idea about clowns living in sewers because I was thinking of *It.* I like thinking of clowns more like a monster than as a profession—I think they should be a species of critter.
 I also had the idea of drains being clogged with hair during my brainstorming session.
 I think the idea of having a clown monster with long hair is very scary.
-To explore that idea, I'm going to elect to add a "Clown Queen" as a dungeon lord.[^4]
+To explore that idea, I'm going to elect to add a "Clown Queen" as a dungeon lord.

-[^4]:
-    Art by [BertDrawsStuff](https://bertdrawsstuff.itch.io/).

 <img src="../../assets/images/saladhog.png" width="40%" alt="saladhog">